Explore the benefits of buy-and-hold investing, including compounding returns, cost efficiency, and strategies for long-term wealth accumulation.

 Debt-to-Equity | Below 1.0 | Signals financial stability |

 In addition to these numbers, look at the company’s competitive edge—its economic moat.
 This could include factors like brand power, intellectual property, or market dominance, all of which support long-term profitability.
+What is an economic moat?

 Building a Mixed Portfolio